-In 2014, Austin Energy will update the Austin Energy Resource, Generation and Climate Protection Plan to 2020 (pdf).
-We will present the updated plan to the Austin City Council before the end of the year.
+On October 9, 2014, Austin Energy presented Austin City Council with an update to the Austin Energy Resource, Generation and Climate Protection Plan to 2020 (pdf).

 - Reducing power plant carbon dioxide emissions 20% below 2005 levels by 2020

 - Achieving 800 MW of additional peak demand savings through energy efficiency and demand-side management by 2020

 - Keeping rates in the lower half of the Texas retail market and ensuring annual rate changes do not exceed 2%